 1 1960: Civil rights activists protest against segregated lunch counters outside Rich's department store in Atlanta, GA.
-2 UN International Day to End Impunity for Crimes against Journalists 3 · 4 1968: The United Mexican American Students (UMAS) and the Black Student Union (BSU) unite.
-5 2010: For the first time, the UN reviews the United States for human rights violations, including treatment of m workers, racial profiling, and capital punishment.
+2 UN International Day to End Impunity for Crimes against Journalists 3 1992: Carol Moseley-Braun becomes the first African American woman elected to the USSenate.
+4 1968: The United Mexican American Students (UMAS) and the Black Student Union (BSU) unite.
+5 2010: For the first time, the UN reviews the United States for human rights violations, including treatment of migrant Э workers, racial profiling, and capital punishment.
 6 UN International Day for Preventing the Exploitation of the Environment in War and Armed Conflict 7 1962: Eleanor Roosevelt dies from tuberculosis at the age of 78.
-8 1994: The UN Security Council sets up the International Criminal Tribunal for Rwanda to investigate the Rwandan genocide.
+8 1994: The UN Security Council sets up the International Criminal Tribunal for Rwanda to investigate the Rwandan 0 genocide.
 9 Kristallnacht, International Day Against Fascism and Anti-Semitism 10 UN World Science Day for Peace and Development 11 1950: Gay rights activist Harry Hay founds America's first national gay rights organization.
-12 1940: The Supreme Court rules in favor of an African American man who had bought a house in a formerly whitesonly neighborhood.
+12 1940: The Supreme Court rules in favor of an African American man who had bought a house in a formerly whites- 12 only neighborhood.
 13 1956: The US Supreme Court rules that bus segregation is illegal.
-14 2012: Russia passes the "Federal Law concerning Treason and Espionage," which allows for arbitrary interpretation 15 and application, posing a danger to Russian human rights activists who cooperate with international organizations.
+14 2012: Russia passes the "Federal Law concerning Treason and Espionage," which allows for arbitrary interpretation 14 and application, posing a danger to Russian human rights activists who cooperate with international organizations.
 15 1998: Civil rights activist Stokely Carmichael dies.
-16 UN International Day for Tolerance 17 1988: Benazir Bhutto, elected in the first democratic elections in Pakistan in 11 years, is the first woman leader of an Islamic country.
-FBI director J. Edgar Hoover calls Martin Luther King, Jr., "the most notorious liar in the country."
-A week later he 18 claims that SCLC is "spearheaded by Communists and moral degenerates."
-19 UN World Toilet Day 20 UN Universal Children's Day 21 22 UN World Television Day 23 UN Africa Industrialization Day 23 1939: All Polish Jews are required to wear a yellow star on their clothing for easy identification by the Nazis.
-24 1940: The Nazis close off the Jewish ghetto in Warsaw, Poland, which will cause the population to drop from 350,000 to 70,000 over the next three years from starvation, disease, and deportations to concentration camps.
+16 UN International Day for Tolerance 17 1988: Benazir Bhutto, elected in the first democratic elections in Pakistan in 11 years, is the first woman leader of 17 an Islamic country.
+18 FBI director J. Edgar Hoover calls Martin Luther King, Jr., "the most notorious liar in the country."
+A week later he 10 claims that SCLC is "spearheaded by Communists and moral degenerates."
+19 UN World Toilet Day 20 UN Universal Children's Day 21 UN World Television Day 22 UN Africa Industrialization Day 23 1939: All Polish Jews are required to wear a yellow star on their clothing for easy identification by the Nazis.
+24 1940: The Nazis close off the Jewish ghetto in Warsaw, Poland, which will cause the population to drop from 350,000 27 to 70,000 over the next three years from starvation, disease, and deportations to concentration camps.
 25 UN International Day for the Elimination of Violence against Women 26 1979: The International Olympic Committee votes to re-admit China after a 21-year absence.
-27 1967: Martin Luther King, Jr., announces his plans for the "Poor People's Campaign" to focus on jobs and freedom for the poor of all races.
+27 1967: Martin Luther King, Jr., announces his plans for the "Poor People's Campaign" to focus on jobs and freedom 27 for the poor of all races.
 28 On this day in 1978: The Iranian government bans religious marches.
 29 UN International Day of Solidarity with the Palestinian People 30 1993: US President Clinton signs the Brady Bill into law, which requires background checks and a five-day waiting 50 period for handgun purchases.